yuviyuvraj143/Analysing_Income_Statement_Balance_Sheet_Table-_with_LLM/README.md

 ## 📧 Contact

-For any inquiries or feedback, please reach out to [Jitendra Kolli](jitendrakolli18@gmail.com).
+For any inquiries or feedback, please reach out to [Yuvraj Kumar](yuvraj84093@gmail.com).

 ---